CPAC attendee tested positive for coronavirus - KVIA

 “At this time there is no indication that either President Trump or Vice President Pence met with or were in close proximity to the attendee.
 The President’s physician and United States Secret Service have been working closely with White House Staff and various agencies to ensure every precaution is taken to keep the First Family and the entire White House Complex safe and healthy,” according to the White House.

+Schlapp told Fox that neither Trump nor Pence had any contact with the patient at CPAC and said he saw Trump clean his hands while at the conference.

+Schlapp added that he was unconcerned about getting sick, saying he “felt healthy as a horse,” but is speaking with his doctor, and the chairman said he doesn’t foresee any more cases coming out of the conference.

-The ACU noted that it has been in contact with the state of Maryland’s health department and would follow guidance from health experts.
+On Saturday, the ACU noted that it had been in contact with the state of Maryland’s health department and would follow guidance from health experts.

 “The exposure occurred previous to the conference.
 A New Jersey hospital tested the person, and CDC confirmed the positive result,” the ACU said in a statement.
 “The individual is under the care of medical professionals in the state of New Jersey, and has been quarantined.”

-Note: This story has been updated with comments from Schlapp.